WONGY66/Home-deco/README.md

 # Home-deco

-This repository is committed to use the R to create visualised works for my home decoration
+This repository is committed to use R and python to create visualised works for my home decoration

 ![](photo/city.png)